mommotti/raspberrarium/README.md

 The system uses only **two LEDs**, mapped as:

 - LED 0 → left side
 - LED 1 → right side

 This allows a simple but effective representation of the moon:

 - waxing phases → brighter on the right
 - waning phases → brighter on the left
 - full moon → both LEDs on
 - new moon → off

 The daylight cycle is divided into **96 steps per day** (one every 15 minutes), creating a smooth transition between all phases of the day.

+> The build guide on [mommotti.github.io/raspberrarium-site](https://mommotti.github.io/raspberrarium-site/) shows how the two LEDs look once mounted and diffused inside the jar.

 ---